 Send your possible questions related to the application process to Pirjo Moen (email@example.com).
 More information on the positions themselves from the descriptions and the named contact persons below.

-The Constraint Reasoning and Optimization group has summer intern openings for summer 2023.
+The Constraint Reasoning and Optimization research group invites summer intern applications from MSc/BSc students in particular interested in algorithms for NP hard optimization problems and automated logical reasoning.
 Interns will engage in forefront research guided by senior researchers in the group.
-The internship topics are related to automated logical reasoning, optimization and counting techniques for NP-hard real-world problems, ranging from theoretical analysis to practical algorithm development, implementation, parallelisation, and empirical studies, as well as novel applications of the techniques in efficiently solving real-world problems arising e.g. from AI and knowledge representation.
+Topics include automated reasoning, optimization and counting techniques for NP-hard real-world problems, ranging from---depending on the background of the intern---theoretical analysis to practical algorithm development, implementation, parallelisation, and empirical studies, as well as novel applications of the techniques in efficiently solving real-world problems arising e.g. from AI and knowledge representation.

 Bayesian Machine Learning